Spencer Torkelson Player Props: Tigers vs. Orioles

-On Sunday, Spencer Torkelson (.211 batting average in his past 10 games, with three doubles, a home run, two walks and three RBI) and the Detroit Tigers play the Baltimore Orioles, whose starting pitcher will be Grayson Rodriguez.
-First pitch is at 1:35 PM ET.
+The Detroit Tigers, including Spencer Torkelson (hitting .222 in his past 10 games, with a double, a home run, five walks and four RBI), battle starter Kyle Gibson and the Baltimore Orioles at Comerica Park, Thursday at 6:40 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Orioles.
+He had a hitless showing in his last game (0-for-4) against the Brewers.

 Spencer Torkelson Game Info & Props vs. the Orioles